diddyjax19/NestIT-Phonestore/README.md

 - navigated to the Settings Tab, to add the following key/value pairs to the configvars:
 1. key: SECRET_KEY | value: randomkey
 2. key: PORT | value: 8000
-3. key: Debug | value: 0
+3. key: CLOUDINARY_URL | value: API environment variable
 4. key: DATABASE_URL | value: value supplied by Heroku
-5. key: DISABLE_COLLECTSTATICS | value: 1
-- added the DATABASE_URL, SECRET_KEY and DEBUG to the env.py file
+- added the DATABASE_URL, SECRET_KEY & CLOUDINARY_URL to the env.py file
-- added the DATABASE_URL, SECRET_KEY and DEBUG to the settings.py file
+- added the DATABASE_URL, SECRET_KEY & CLOUDINARY_URL to the settings.py file
 - add an import os statement for the env.py file.
 - added Heroku to the ALLOWED_HOSTS in settings.py
 - created the Procfile